ray2day/ray2day/README.md

 **As far learning C# coding / .NET development concerned I WANT TO / PLANNED TO learn & goals:**
 - improve my C# and .NET skills even more...
 - learn the ins- and outs of C# 10, NET 6 and Visual Studio 2022
-- investigate Angular / React framework and view.js

->> find a challenging job in a quiet working environment
+>> find a challenging job in a quiet working environment where I can expand my knowledge and coding skills

 **And if time left I would like to:**
+- started with Angular basics (tour of heroes), perhaps learn more
 - working with Xamarin / mono (building IOS / and other mobile applications)
 - learn other programming languages (C++, Java)
 - learn (more) about Xcode
-- learn Unity game development

 How to reach me: